 Data Availability

-Hylé will provide self-sufficient permissionless data availability, but not necessarily data retrievability.
+Hylé provides self-sufficient permissionless data availability, but not necessarily data retrievability.

 How Hylé avoids the data availability problem